DevExpress-Examples/blazor-grid-and-report-viewer-integrate-ai-assistant/README.md

 });
 ```

-For more information on AI Assistants, refer to the following topic: [AI Service Assistants in the DxAIChat component](https://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.Chat.DxAIChat#ai-service-assistants).
+For more information on AI Assistants in `DxAIChat`, refer to the following topic: [AI Service Assistants in the DxAIChat component](https://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.Chat.DxAIChat#ai-service-assistants).

 **Files to Review:**